Monday, July 30, 2007

 "An Anarchist."

 Considering the obvious failure of all forms of governance at all levels of human society, and the obviously human and flawed nature of those who govern us (elected or unelected), I think its time we did away with all forms of governance.
-Consider, that democracy is by another name "tyranny of the majority", and as Ayn Rand had said "The smallest on the Earth is the individual.
+Consider, that democracy is by another name "tyranny of the majority", and as Ayn Rand had said "The smallest minority on the Earth is the individual.
 Those who deny individual rights cannot claim to be defenders of minorities".

 Thursday, July 12, 2007